-SERVICE AREA AQUIFER STORAGE AND RECOVERY (ASR) WELLS: Aquifer storage and recovery (ASR) wells provide a means to deliver water to an aquifer for temporary storage and subsequent recovery to the water distribution system.
+SERVICE AREA AQUIFER STORAGE AND RECOVERY (ASR) WELLS: Aquifer storage and recovery (ASR) wells provide a means to deliver water to an aquifer for temporary storage and subsequent recovery to the water system.
 The City already operates ASR wells, and they are a demonstrated conjunctive water management tool.
-The development of additional ASR wells will enable the City to deliver and store surplus CAP supplies, when available, and recover the water in the future to mitigate surface water supply shortages.
+The development of additional ASR wells will enable the City to deliver and store surplus CAP supplies while available and recover the water in the future to mitigate surface water supply shortages.
 Based on recent well development experience, service area ASR wells can produce an average of 2,250 gallons per minute (gpm), or 3,600 acre-feet/year if operated continuously.
+However, the duty cycle for a well is typically not more than 70 to 75 percent, so it is assumed that new ASR wells could produce roughly 2,600 acre-feet/year, each.
+This plan assumes the City will install up to ten (10) new service area ASR wells over the 2020-2029 WRAF period, providing approximately 26,000 AF/yr of new water resources.